allenai/allenact/projects/tutorials/minigrid_tutorial.md

 # MiniGrid tutorial

+This tutorial assumes the [installation instructions](/README.md#installation) have already been followed and, to some extent, our framework's [abstractions](/overview/abstractions.md) are known.

 # The task
-A MiniGrid-Empty-Random-5x5 task consists of a grid of dimensions 5x5 where an agent spawned at a random location and orientation has to navigate to the cell in the bottom right corner of the grid by sequences of three possible actions (rotate left/right and move forward).
+A MiniGrid-Empty-Random-5x5 task consists of a grid of dimensions 5x5 where an agent spawned at a random location and orientation has to navigate to the visitable bottom right corner cell of the grid by sequences of three possible actions (rotate left/right and move forward).
 A visualization of the environment for a random MiniGrid-Empty-Random-5x5 task looks like

 ![MiniGridEmptyRandom5x5 task example](./minigrid_environment.png)

 The observation for the agent is a subset of the entire grid simulating a simplified limited field of view.
-For example, if the agent is placed in the first row belowe the upper wall while looking up (towards the wall), only cells in the first row under the wall, out of the 9 that can be visited, will be observable, as depicted by the highlighted rectangle (observed subset of the grid) around the agent (red arrow).
+For example, if the agent is placed in the first row below the upper wall while looking up (towards the wall), only cells in the first row under the wall, out of the 9 that can be visited, will be observable, as depicted by the highlighted rectangle (observed subset of the grid) around the agent (red arrow).
 Gray cells correspond to walls.